fbecart/zinoma/README.md

 ## Why Žinoma?

-Non-trivial software project usually combine multiple technologies, each coming with their specific build tool.
+Non-trivial software projects usually combine multiple technologies, each coming with their specific build tool.
-The development workflows on such projects (e.g. checking code validity, deploy a new version) involve multiple commands that need to be executed in a coordinated way.
+The development workflows on such projects (e.g. checking code validity, deploying a new version) involve multiple commands that need to be executed in a coordinated way.

-Running these commands manually is error prone, as it is easy to forget a command or to run them in the wrong order.
+Running these commands manually is prone to errors, as it is easy to forget commands or to run them in the wrong order.
-On the other hand, using a simple script running systematically all of them is unnecessarily slow.
+On the other hand, using a simple script running all of them systematically is unnecessarily slow.

 ## Value proposition